What Does 1 Decimal Place Mean

 Delving into the Mathematical Foundation

 The decimal system, also known as the base-10 system, is the foundation upon which our understanding of decimal places rests.
 Each digit in a number represents a power of ten.
-To the left of the decimal point, we have the ones place (10⁰), the tens place (10¹), the hundreds place (10²), and so on.
+Think about it: to the left of the decimal point, we have the ones place (10⁰), the tens place (10¹), the hundreds place (10²), and so on.
 To the right of the decimal point, we have the tenths place (10⁻¹), the hundredths place (10⁻²), the thousandths place (10⁻³), and so forth.

 The value of a number with one decimal place can be expressed as a sum of its parts.
-For example, the number 42.8 can be broken down as follows:
+Take this: the number 42.8 can be broken down as follows:

 • 4 x 10¹ (4 tens = 40)